MaxwellLei/GeoTectAI/ReadMe.md

 # 💡Project Principle

-1. first use `Python` to train machine learning models
+1. First use `Python` to train machine learning models.
-2. then package the model as an `EXE`, pass in the parameters, and return the results.
+2. Then package and read the `EXE` of the machine learning model, pass in the parameters, and return the results.
-3. use WPF to do the front-end of the software and some read verification, the prediction process calls `EXE` and returns the result.
+3. Use WPF to do the front-end of the software and some read verification, the prediction process calls `EXE` and returns the result.

+> 🤔: Regarding why I chose to use this method, I initially tried to use Microsoft’s onnx library to directly call the trained model file, so that I didn’t need to go through Python to fiddle with it.
+After trying it, I found that this method would make my software The size is doubled.
+Compared with directly using Python to write an intermediate EXE and then calling it, a lot of space can be left.
+>
+> 🧐: If you ask me why I don’t consider using `PyQT` to write directly, this is very good in terms of efficiency and development speed.
+On the one hand, I have been using `C#` for a longer time and am more familiar with it.
+On the other hand, I think the interface written in `WPF` is more beautiful and flexible than `PyQT`.

 # 🌹Project Screenshots